-PwC takes this seriously.
+With such prospect, it has never been more important to create and maintain trust.
+And it has never been more important for us at PwC.
 Our purpose is to build trust in society and solve important problems.
 It is an ambitious goal, which rests upon our ability to deliver high quality confirmations.
 If we fail, we will end up losing the credibility we have with our stakeholders and the wider society.
 Therefore, our investments in quality cover all aspects of our business.
 We have established processes for each step to ensure that quality permeates everything we do.
-Simultaneously, the competence need is changing.
-Therefore, we invest significant resources to increase both our own and the industry's expertise in technology, sustainability and quality.
+This shows that we take quality very seriously.